mlflow/mlflow/docs/source/llms/chat-model-intro/index.rst

 Setting up a ChatModel with inference parameters is straightforward: just like with the input messages, we need to map the inference parameters to the format expected by the Ollama client.
 In the Ollama client, inference parameters are passed to the model as an ``options`` dictionary.
 When defining our custom ChatModel, we can access the inference parameters passed to ``predict`` via the ``params`` keyword argument.
 Our job is to map the predict method's ``params`` dictionary to the Ollama client's ``options`` dictionary.
 You can find the list of options supported by Ollama `here <https://github.com/ollama/ollama/blob/main/docs/api.md#generate-request-with-options>`__.

 .. code-block:: python

-    %%writefile ollama_model.py # if you are using a jupyter notebook
+    # if you are using a jupyter notebook
+    # %%writefile ollama_model.py

     import mlflow
     from mlflow.pyfunc import ChatModel